 - (I) The amount initially recognized less, when appropriate, cumulative amortization of security fees recognized as income in profit or loss using the straight-line method over the term of the guarantee; and - (II) The best estimate for the payments required to settle any financial obligation resulting from the financial guarantee at the reporting date.

-Such estimates are made based on experience in similar transactions and historical losses as supported by management judgment.
+$Such \ estimates \ are \ made \ based \ on \ experience \ in \ similar \ transactions \ and \ historical \ losses \ as \ supported \ by \ management \ judgment.$

-Any increase in the obligations resulting from the financial guarantee, is recognized within other operating income (expenses) in the income statement.
+Any increase in the obligations resulting from the financial guarantee, shall be recognized within other operating income (expenses) in the income statement.

-2.21 Employee benefits
+2.20 Employee benefits

-2.21.1 Post-employment benefits (defined benefit plans) and defined contribution plans:
+Post-employment benefits (defined benefit plans) and defined contribution plans:

 The Bank is liable for all obligations arising from its plans for employee benefits which comply, in all material respects, with the principles set out below.
-Starting 1 January 2009, the Bank has fully complied with the policy referred to below, and recognized any adjustments, resulting from the first full implementation of amendments to the CBE rules, directly on retained earnings.
+Starting 1 January 2009, the bank has fully complied with the policy referred to below, and recognized any adjustments, resulting from the first full implementation of amendments to the CBE rules, directly on retained earnings.

 The Bank provides several post-employment benefits to its employees, such as the medical care scheme which qualifies as a defined-benefit plan.
-A defined benefit plan commits the Bank, either formally or constructively, to pay a certain amount or level of future benefits and therefore bears the medium- or long-term risk.
+A defined benefit plan commits the bank, either formally or constructively, to pay a certain amount or level of future benefits and therefore bears the medium- or long-term risk.